rochaporto/dashing-ceph/README.md

     apt-get install rubygems ruby-bundler nodejs
     gem install dashing

+Note that you need Ruby >= 1.9.x for dashing to work.

 After cloning this git repository, check the config.yaml file to define the pools to monitor.